kunjgit/GameZone/Games/Colour_Guessing_Game/README.md

 - the game has 2 levels, easy and hard.
     1. On picking hard, you will have to choose the closest match out of 6 options to the given RGB coordinates.
     2. On picking easy, you will have to choose the closest match out of 3 options to the given RGB coordinates.
+    3. After picking the most accurate colour you win!
+    4. Click on play again to start over again.
+If you want to restart a game just click on 'new colors'.

 <br>